На русском языке

 Electron

-The interaction of nucleons in the atomic nucleus
+Interaction of nucleons in atomic nucleus

 Strange particles

-In quantum chromodynamics, it is assumed that the long lifetime, inherent in some hadrons, is due to the presence of strange quarks in them.
+In quantum chromodynamics, it is assumed that long lifetime, inherent in some hadrons, is due to presence of strange quarks in them.
 However, the models of strange particles can be constructed similarly to the models of atomic nuclei, by connecting nucleons and mesons under the influence of strong gravitation.
-[7] The composition of some strange hadrons is described in the model of quark quasiparticles.
+[7] The composition of some strange hadrons is described in model of quark quasiparticles.

 Interatomic interaction